Season ends on disappointing note as Commodores do not qualify for NCAA Championships

 View Tim Cowie's pictures of Vanderbilt's first day at the NCAA Women's Golf Championship on May 20, 2014.

-Allen has made an impact in 10 seasons - his Commodores have been to 10 consecutive NCAA Regionals and advanced to five consecutive NCAA Championships from 2010-2014, a school first.
-During his 10-year tenure at Vanderbilt, he has coached a SEC Player of the Year in Marina Alex, who won two of those awards, a SEC Freshman of the Year in Simin Feng, two first-team All-Americans in Alex and Lauren Stratton, and a NCAA regional champion in Jennifer Hahn.
+Allen has made an impact in the last decade - his Commodores advanced to 10 consecutive NCAA Regionals from 2007-16 and accomplished a first in program history by advancing to five consecutive NCAA Championships from 2010-2014.
+During his tenure at Vanderbilt, Allen has coached a SEC Player of the Year in Marina Alex, who won two of those awards, a SEC Freshman of the Year in Simin Feng, two first-team All-Americans in Alex and Lauren Stratton, and a NCAA regional champion in Jennifer Hahn.

 His seventh Vanderbilt team in 2013-14 was his most successful to date, winning four tournaments, including the 2014 SEC Championship and the NCAA East Regional, the Commodores' first victories at the events since 2004.
 Simin Feng also won medalist honors at the SEC Championship and the Central District Invitational, while Jennifer Hahn won the NCAA East Regional individual title.
 Additionally, three different Vanderbilt golfers finished in the top five in 2013-14.